Digital Marketing and Financial Advisors – an Opportunity

 It Gets Worse on The Map View

-Navigation the three pack of Google map results you can click a link to see more results.
+Navigating the three-pack of Google map results you can click a link to see more results.
 The results of clicking to see more results on the map is below.

 Edward Jones Digital Approach Appears Different

 The benefits to smart digital marketing for Edward Jones, as we see them, flow all the way down to recruiting new advisors.
-They can show the organic listings and data from Google as evidence that they are contributing to their advisors success.
+They can show the organic listings and data from Google as evidence that they are contributing to their advisor’s success.
 If you are a millennial who grew up on the internet, this is a good selling point.
-It will also help the new advisors get a jump-start new customers acquisition for the firm.
-Smart digital marketing has trickle down benefits for the organization.
+It will also help the new advisors get a jump-start new customer acquisition for the firm.
+Smart digital marketing has trickle-down benefits for the organization.

-Similar to the search I did for Paul Weathers above, I searched Edward Jones Financial Advisors in Frisco and skimmed the results for a wealth manager that I met at event in Frisco.
+I searched Edward Jones Financial Advisors in Frisco and skimmed the results for a wealth manager that I met at an event in Frisco.
 Two things jumped out at me.
-1. Edward Jones did a great job, their advisors dominated the first page and 2.
+1. Edward Jones did a great job, their advisors dominated the first page and 2nd.
 I found the person I was looking for immediately. (and 8 other advisors all branded with Edward Jones).

 Wealth Management and Financial Advisors still depend on relationships more than the internet for new clients but as times change a lot of those relationships will start online, and Edward Jones seems to have the early upper hand, at least in our local market. (we got similar results in Alpharetta, GA, Clearwater FL and Hinsdale, IL)